eslint/eslint/docs/user-guide/configuring.md

 These examples allow `var1` to be overwritten in your code, but disallow it for `var2`.

-For historical reasons, the boolean values `false` and `true` can also be used to configure globals, and are equivalent to `"readable"` and `"writeable"`, respectively.
-However, this usage of booleans is deprecated.

 Globals can be disabled with the string `"off"`.
 For example, in an environment where most ES2015 globals are available but `Promise` is unavailable, you might use this config:

 ```json